UrMBCMRabbont/ELEC4010N/HW2/README.md

 Secondly, you will first see the training & testing record plots with data augmentation.

 ## Task 2 Data Downloading
 For Task 2, please run below to download the data.
-You might need to upload the dataset zip file for task 2 to your google drive, and then unzip it in the colab.
+You might need to upload the dataset zip file for task 2 to your google drive, and then unzip it in the colab
-First mount google drive on colab
 ```!unzip "/content/gdrive/MyDrive/ELEC4010N/HW2/kaggle_3m.zip" -d "/content/"```

 ## Task 2